pythonarcade/arcade/doc/programming_guide/sound.rst

 Stopping via the Player Object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can stop playback through its pyglet :py:meth:`pyglet.media.player.Player` instead of the :ref:`stopping helpers <sound-basics-stopping>` as follows:
+You can stop playback through its pyglet :py:class:`~pyglet.media.player.Player` instead of the :ref:`stopping helpers <sound-basics-stopping>` as follows:

 #.
 Call the player's :py:meth:`~pyglet.media.player.Player.pause`